 - Add the dry ingredients to the wet ingredients alternately with the yogurt, beginning and ending with the dry.
 Mix just until combined, don't over beat.

-- Spread the dough into a 9x5 loaf pan and bake for about 55 minutes, or until a toothpick inserted in the center comes out without wet batter clinging to it.
+- Spread the dough into a 9x5 loaf pan (spray lightly with cooking spray and/or line with parchment paper for easy removal) and bake for about 55 minutes, or until a toothpick inserted in the center comes out without wet batter clinging to it.

 - Cool on a rack while you make the glaze.